 Remember, smoking is not simply a bad habit—it’s an addiction.
 The drug inside tobacco that people are addicted to is called nicotine.
 Just like with other addictions, people who are addicted to cigarettes have a compulsive need to smoke—their body craves regular doses of nicotine.

 When someone smokes, it will often lead to changes in their brain and nervous system.
-These are real physical differences!
-The brain will now be dependent on the nicotine and has ‘rewired’ itself.
-Because of this physical dependency, if a person stops smoking for a period of time they will start experiencing symptoms of withdrawal.
-This is the brain and body adjusting to no longer having nicotine in the system.
+These are real physical differences, and the brain will now be dependent on the nicotine, and has ‘rewired’ itself.
+When the individual stops smoking for a period of time, it is common for individuals to experience some withdrawal symptoms as the brain and body adjusting to no longer having nicotine in the system.

 Withdrawal from smoking and nicotine is often uncomfortable.
 It has many physical symptoms and some people are not able to handle these feelings.
 They may also find the cravings for nicotine too hard to resist.
 This is why some people who try quitting relapse, or slip up.